wking/swc-assets/papers/software-carpentry-lessons-learned/software-carpentry-lessons-learned.md

 ### Version 1: Red Light

 In 1995-96,
-Greg Wilson organized a series of articles titled, "What Should Computer Scientists Teach to Physical Scientists and Engineers?"
+Greg Wilson organized a series of articles in *IEEE Computational Science & Engineering* titled, "What Should Computer Scientists Teach to Physical Scientists and Engineers?"
 (Wilson1996).
-The articles grew out of the frustration he felt working with scientists who wanted to parallelize complex programs but didn't know how to modularize their code, test it, or track changes
+The articles grew out of the frustration he had working with scientists who wanted to run before they could walk---i.e., to parallelize complex programs that weren't broken down into self-contained functions, that didn't have any automated tests, and that weren't under version control (Wilson2006a).
-(Wilson2006a)---in short,
-scientists who were trying to run before they could walk.

 In response,
 John Reynders
-(then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited Wilson and Brent Gorda (now at Intel) to teach a week-long course to LANL staff.
+(then director of the Advanced Computing Laboratory at Los Alamos National Laboratory) invited Wilson and Brent Gorda (now at Intel) to teach a week-long course on these topics to LANL staff.
-The course ran for the first time in July 1998;
+The course ran for the first time in July 1998, and was repeated nine times over the next four years.
-after several re-starts during the next 12 years, Software Carpentry began running two-day bootcamps aimed primarily at graduate students with at least a little prior programming experience.

-The course eventually wound down as the principals moved on to other projects, but several valuable lessons were learned:
+It eventually wound down as the principals moved on to other projects, but several valuable lessons were learned:

 1. Intensive week-long courses are easy to schedule (particularly if instructors are traveling) but by the end of the second day, attendees brains are full and learning drops off significantly.
-2. Traditional software engineering is not the right thing to teach most scientists.
+2. Textbook software engineering is not the right thing to teach most scientists.
+   In particular,
-   In particular, careful documentation of requirements and lots of up-front design aren't appropriate to people who (almost by definition) don't yet know what they're trying to do.
+   careful documentation of requirements and lots of up-front design aren't appropriate for people who (almost by definition) don't yet know what they're trying to do.
-   Agile development methods (which rose to prominence during this period) are less alien, but even those are unsuited to the "solo grad student" model of working which is so common in science.
+   Agile development methods (which rose to prominence during this period) are a less bad fit to researchers' needs, but even they are not well suited to the "solo grad student" model of working so common in science.
-   (After all,
-   it's hard to pair program if no one else is working on your code...)

 ### Versions 2 and 3: Another Red Light

-The Software Carpentry course materials were updated and released under a Creative Commons license in 2004-05 thanks to support from the Python Software Foundation (Wilson2006b).
+The Software Carpentry course materials were updated and released in 2004-05 as point-form slides under a Creative Commons license thanks to support from the Python Software Foundation (Wilson2006b).
 They were then used twice in a conventional term-long graduate course at the University of Toronto aimed at a mix of students from Computer Science and the physical and life sciences.

-The online materials,
-which were written in point-form lecture slide style, attracted 1000-2000 unique visitors/month
+The materials attracted 1000-2000 unique visitors/month,
-(with occasional spikes correlated to courses and mentions in other sites).
+with occasional spikes correlated to courses and mentions in other sites.
 However:

+1. While grad students (and the occasional faculty member) found the "live" course at Toronto useful, it never found a comfortable institutional home.
+2. Despite repeated invitations, other people did not contribute updates or new material beyond an occasional bug report.
+   We believe this is related to the previous point: good lessons are narratives, not merely facts presented in sequence, so editing a lesson is more akin to editing a story than to editing a Wikipedia entry.
-1. Many potential users reported that online lecture notes weren't very useful on their own.
+3. Many potential users reported that online lecture notes weren't very useful on their own.
    As one said,
    they were sheet music,
-   when what people wanted was a performance of the song (and even more, the ability to ask questions).
+   but novices wanted a performance
+   (and even more,
+   the ability to ask questions).
-2. Despite repeated invitations, other people did not contribute updates or new material (other than the occasional bug report).
-   We believe this is related to the previous point: good lessons are narratives, not merely facts presented in sequence, so editing a lesson is more akin to editing a story than to editing a Wikipedia entry.
-3. While grad students (and the occasional faculty member) found the "live" course at Toronto useful, it never found a comfortable institutional home.

-This last point deserves elaboration.
+The first two points deserve further elaboration.
 Most Computer Science faculty believe this basic material is too easy to deserve a graduate credit (even though a significant minority of their students, particularly those coming from non-CS backgrounds,